 Applicants may utilize one option below as a valid substitute for hours of work experience.
 Under no circumstance will an applicant be permitted to use more than one substitution for the same application.

-The Academy considers applicants who have completed a clinical research education program that meets the following standards to have achieved a valid substitute for 1,500 hours of professional experience performing the essential duties.
+ACRP considers applicants who have completed a clinical research degree program that is accredited by the Council for Higher Education to have achieved a valid substitute for 1,500 hours of professional experience performing the essential duties.
+A list of recognized accrediting agencies can be found from the CHEA website: chea.org/search.

-If an applicant submits an application using an educational program as a substitute for 1,500 hours of CRA work experience, then the following information must be included on the applicant’s CV and a certificate of completion must also be submitted:
+If an applicant submits an application using a degree program as a substitute for 1,500 hours of CRA work experience, then the following information must be included on the applicant’s CV and a certificate of completion must also be submitted:

 If you have determined that you meet the eligibility criteria, the next step is to submit an application with payment.